5.5 Value-Based and Alternative Payment Models

 QualityPerformance on selected clinical quality measures

-Promoting InteroperabilityUse of certified electronic health record technology and data exchange
+Promoting InteroperabilityUse of certified EHR technology and data exchange

-Improvement ActivitiesActivities that improve care processes, access, and patient engagement
+Improvement ActivitiesActivities improving care processes, access, and engagement

 CostMedicare spending attributed to the clinician, derived from claims

-The composite score produces a positive, neutral, or negative payment adjustment applied to the clinician's future Medicare Part B claims.
-Because the Cost category is calculated from submitted claims, accurate billing directly affects a clinician's MIPS score — a reason billers must understand the program.
+The composite score produces a positive, neutral, or negative payment adjustment applied to the clinician's Medicare Part B claims roughly two years later (the adjustment is budget-neutral and can reach plus or minus 9%).
+Because the Cost category is computed from submitted claims, accurate billing directly affects a clinician's MIPS score — a core reason CPBs must understand the program.
+CMS is also phasing in MIPS Value Pathways (MVPs), specialty-specific reporting bundles meant to replace open-ended measure selection.

 Advanced Alternative Payment Models

-Advanced APMs require participants to bear meaningful financial risk and use certified EHR technology.
-Clinicians who meet participation thresholds become Qualifying APM Participants, are generally excluded from MIPS reporting, and may earn incentive payments.
-Advanced APMs reward groups that improve outcomes while controlling total cost.
+Advanced APMs require participants to bear meaningful financial (downside) risk and use certified EHR technology.
+Clinicians who meet participation thresholds become Qualifying APM Participants (QPs), are generally excluded from MIPS reporting, and qualify for the higher APM conversion factor ($33.5675 for CY 2026 versus $33.4009).
+Advanced APMs reward groups that improve outcomes while controlling total cost of care.

 Accountable Care Organizations

-• Medicare Shared Savings Program (MSSP) — the largest ACO program; ACOs that hold spending below a benchmark while meeting quality standards share in the savings, and some tracks share in losses.
+• Medicare Shared Savings Program (MSSP) — the largest ACO program; ACOs holding spending below a benchmark while meeting quality standards share in the savings, and some tracks share in losses.

-• ACO REACH (Realizing Equity, Access, and Community Health) — a model emphasizing health equity and care for underserved populations with higher levels of financial risk.
+• ACO REACH (Realizing Equity, Access, and Community Health) — a model emphasizing health equity and care for underserved populations with higher financial risk.

 Bundled Payments